FabianUntermoser/obsidian-neighbouring-files-plugin/README.md

 - Navigate to prev file (modified timestamp)

 Supported Sorting Modes:
-- Alphabetical: Ordered by file names. (default)
+- Alphabetical: Ordered by file names.
-- By Modification Timestamp: Based on the last modified date.
+- By Modification Timestamp: Based on the file modification date.
 - By Creation Timestamp: Based on the file creation date.

 ## Configuration